Home / OLSAS Application Guide / OLSAS – Queen’s University

 The application documentation submitted on admission is retained as part of the student file for students who are admitted and register at Queen’s Faculty of Law.
 Such information is held confidentially and used in accordance with the privacy and access to information policies of Queen’s University.

 Personal information may be disclosed to regulatory authorities, law enforcement officials or other persons when authorized or required by law.
-Questions may be addressed to the Assistant Dean of Students in the Faculty of Law.
+Questions may be addressed to the Assistant Dean, JD and Graduate Legal Studies, in the Faculty of Law.

 Deferrals